MicrosoftDocs/azure-devops-docs/release-notes/features-timeline.md

 ### Pipelines agent Node lifecycle

 Azure Pipelines tasks can be authored either in Node or Powershell, and they use the corresponding runner in the Azure Pipelines agent.
 Node has a [regular cadence of releases](https://github.com/nodejs/release#release-schedule), with Node 16 being the LTS and Node 18 the Current version as of October, 2022.
-The original design of the Node task runner did not make Node version upgrades straightforward for task authors, unfortunately, and therefore we have not been able to keep up with the latest Node releases.
-We've heard feedback from customers on this, and are now making a number of changes to enable Azure Pipelines agents to keep installed Node versions in sync with the Node release cadence and support lifecycle while minimizing the overhead for task and pipeline authors.
+The original design of the Node task runner did not make Node version upgrades straightforward for task authors, and as a result we have not kept up with the latest Node releases.
+We've heard feedback from customers on this, and are now making a number of changes to enable Azure Pipelines agents to keep installed Node versions in sync with the Node release cadence and support lifecycle while minimizing impacts on task and pipeline authors.

-As a first step towards that, we recently released a new [Node 16 task runner](../release-notes/2022/sprint-210-update#node-16-task-runner-in-pipeline-agent) for the agent.
+As a first step, we recently released a new [Node 16 task runner](../release-notes/2022/sprint-210-update#node-16-task-runner-in-pipeline-agent) for the agent.
 Over the next few months, we plan to provide improved guidance for task authors to keep up with Node updates.
 Because not all tasks in the [Marketplace](https://marketplace.visualstudio.com/search?target=AzureDevOps&category=Azure%20Pipelines&sortBy=Installs) will be continuously updated to run on the latest versions of Node, we will also provide pipeline authors the ability to opt into using older versions of Node to run non-upgraded tasks.
 Once all these features are available, we'll remove end-of-life versions of Node from Microsoft hosted agents and self-hosted agent images.

 <table>
     <thead>